notaryproject/specifications/specs/trust-store-trust-policy.md

     The scope `oci:*` or `blob:*` is called a global scope.
     The trust policy with global scope applies when a more specific scope is not available.
     There can only be one trust policy with a global scope of either kind (`oci:*` or `blob:*`).
+- A policy can contain either `oci:` scopes or `blob:` scopes, but not both.
 ##### Policy Version 1.0

 - Each trust policy MUST contain scope property `registryScopes` and the scope collection MUST contain at least one value.